Spotify

 Series: Supporting Non-Citizen Victims of Elder Abuse

-In this episode NIWAP Deputy Director, Rocio Molina, Investigator Michael LaRiviere from the Salem, Massachusetts Police Department, Senior Prosecutor Tara Patet from St. Paul, Minnesota talk elder abuse especially in immigrant communities.
-The speakers discuss what encompasses elder abuse, and how to identify the different forms of elder abuse.
-The challenges and barriers to reporting elder abuse the need for resources especially around language access in these cases.
-The episode discusses how to overcome some of the barriers and how to work collaboratively with the medical community, law enforcement and prosecution.
+In this episode, Rocio Molina, Deputy Director of NIWAP at the American University Washington College of Law, Investigator Michael LaRiviere from the Salem, Massachusetts Police Department, and Tara Patet, Supervising Prosecutor at the City Attorney’s Office in St. Paul, Minnesota, talk about elder abuse, especially in immigrant communities.
+The guests discuss what encompasses elder abuse and how to identify the different forms of elder abuse.
+They address the challenges and barriers to reporting elder abuse and the need for resources, especially around the importance of using qualified interpreters in these cases.
+They also engage in discussion on how to overcome some of these barriers and how the medical community, law enforcement, and prosecution can effectively work collaboratively in elder abuse cases.

 Series: Best Practices in Victim Advocacy for Immigrant Survivors